 By enforcing the criteria specified in Article 61 a)-g) of Council Regulation no. 1698/2005/EC, the promotion and implementation of domestic and international cooperation among the regions, facilitating the share of experiences, know-how, best practices, enabling the preparation of joint actions and common projects, building up common structures and thereby the reinforcement of innovation, local capacities and local development processes.
-This measure contributes to the accomplishment of objectives specified in LEADER Strategies.
+This measure contributes to a more effective implementation of the LEADER strategies, to the use of an innovative development approach through stimulating the exchange of experience and know-how, and cooperation between LEADER Local Action Groups.